Worship of Adishakti-Enlightening the Entire Life

 “Energy can be transformed (changed from one form to another), but in can neither be created nor destroyed.”
 Hinduism does not deny this truth.
 Sanatan Hindus worship Shakti (energy) in the form of Great Goddess or Divine Mother.
+In other words, Sanatan Hindus’ worship of Adishakti or Shakti means worship of Divine Mother.
 The devotees of Hindu Shakta sects believe in Her variety of forms and names, including Uma, Parvati, Sati, Amvika, Kali,Durga, Lakshmi,Shitala etc. but they love to call Her Kali Mata (Mother).
 They also believe that Kali is the Supreme Being, Adi Shakti, Parama Shakti and the feminine form of Almighty.
 According to Hindu philosophy, She enlightens the devotee’s entire life removing the ego and liberating his/her soul from the cycle of birth and death.

 The name ‘Kali’ is derived from the word ‘Kala’(time).
 She is one of Dasha (ten) Mahavidya.
 The Tantras mention over thirty forms of Kali.
 The Universal Mother is also known as Kali Ma, Maha Kali, Nitya Kali, Shamshana Kali, Raksha Kali, Shyama Kali, Kalimata, Kalaratri etc. Many think that She is the Goddess of destruction.
 But they are mistaken.
 Actually She destroys the ego and ignorance of our mind.
 She is the consort of Lord Shiva and so, She is Shiva Shakti (energy and inspiration of Shiva).
 She is equated with the eternal time and the transcendental power of time.She came before the time came, which means, before sun and light came or before the day and night was being counted She appeared.
 So, She is called by the color of dark ‘Kali’.
 She is named Kali as She devours Kala (time).
 Scientifically She can be illustrated as the black hole in the space.